kosl/ihipp-examples/README.md

 # ihipp-examples

-This repository is for Interactive Hands-on Introduction to Parallel Programming using Xeus-Cling notebooks.
+This repository is for Interactive Hands-on Introduction to Parallel Programming using OpenMP, MPI, CUDA, OpenCL within "plain" Python 3 notebooks and some Xeus-Cling notebooks for OpenMP and MPI.

 Parallel programming in C language consist of OpenMP and MPI examples such as: